joomengine/jcb-documentation/062-Add-your-own-JCB-packages-to-the-JCB-Communty-Directory.md

 Once your package is committed:

 1. Open GitHub, navigate to your fork.
-2. You’ll see your branch is “1 commit ahead of VDM.”
+2. You'll see your branch is "1 commit ahead of VDM."
-3. Click **“Create Pull Request”**.
+3. Click **"Create Pull Request"**.

 Your previous commit message becomes the PR title.
 Add extra details as needed, especially if: